Byakko14/hangman58/README.md

 Clone the repository and run the Python script.

 ## Usage
 The game prompts the user to guess a letter in the randomly chosen word.
-The ask_for_input function handles user input, and the check_guess function verifies if the guessed letter is in the word.
+The `ask_for_input` function handles user input, and the `check_guess` function verifies if the guessed letter is in the word.

 # Test the code
 word_list = ["apple", "banana", "orange", "grape", "kiwi"] secret_word = random.choice(word_list)

+# Create an instance of the Hangman class
+hangman_game = Hangman(word_list)

-# Call the ask_for_input function to test the code
+# Call the ask_for_input method to test the code
-ask_for_input(secret_word)

-## File Structure
-guessing_game.py: Main script containing the game logic.
-README.md: Documentation for the project.

-## License
-This project is licensed under the MIT License.
+hangman_game.ask_for_input()